alexanderjkslfj/queryObserver/README.md

 ## Documentation
 **queryObserver**

+This method executes the given callback for the first element found which matches the given css selector.

 | Parameter | Type                        | Description                                                           | Default       |
 | :---      | :---                        | :---                                                                  | :---          |
 | selector  | string                      | The observer searches for an element matching this css selector.      | -             |